samiralam/rules-compendium/docs/phb/3-character-classes/bard.md

 In addition, immediately after you cast an Enchantment or Illusion spell using a spell slot, you can cause a creature you can see within 60 feet of yourself to make a Wisdom saving throw against your spell save DC.
 On a failed save, the target has the [Charmed](/sources/dnd/free-rules/rules-glossary#CharmedCondition) or [Frightened](/sources/dnd/free-rules/rules-glossary#FrightenedCondition) condition (your choice) for 1 minute.
 The target repeats the save at the end of each of its turns, ending the effect on itself on a success.

-Once you use this benefit, you can’t use it again until you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).
+Once you use this benefit, you can't use it again until you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).
 You can also restore your use of it by expending one use of your Bardic Inspiration (no action required).

 #### Level 3: Mantle of Inspiration